Why unblocking sales lead qualification is critical to revenue growth

 The Cost of a Sales Qualified Lead

 There are many estimates of the cost of generating a qualified lead.
 The true cost varies significantly based on the level of qualification, the industry sector and deal size and many other factors.

-It’s not uncommon for a qualified B2B lead to cost from just a few hundred pounds into the thousands, and with conversion rates around 10%, typical small businesses will be wasting a lot of money to qualify and convert a lead.
+It’s not uncommon for a qualified B2B lead to cost from just a few hundred pounds into the thousands, and with conversion rates around 10%, typical small businesses will be investing in excess of £X,XXX to qualify and convert a lead.

 The Pain of Sales Qualification